 What Is an Acne Cyst?

-An Acne Cyst, Also Called a Pseudocyst, Is a Large, Red, Painful Acne Lesion Filled with Pus
+An Acne Cyst Is a Large Acne Lesion Filled with Fluid or Pus

 The Essential Information

-Acne cysts are very large, severe lesions (7-15 mm in diameter) that most often affect males in their teens and early 20s, and are part of a type of acne called "nodulocystic acne."
-This type of acne is more often referred to simply as "cystic acne."
+Acne cysts are very large (7 - 15 mm in diameter), skin-colored or red lesions that are filled with liquid or pus.
+They most often affect males in their teens and early 20s, and are part of a type of acne called "nodulocystic acne," or more simply, "cystic acne."

-- True acne cysts (extremely rare): A true cyst is a very large lesion, most often found on the back, that is not filled with pus, and instead is filled with liquid and skin cells, oil, and hair.
+- True acne cysts (extremely rare): A true cyst is a very large lesion, most often found on the back, that is filled with fluid, skin cells, oil, bacteria, and hair.
 They can last for months or even years, and very often leave scars behind.

-Important note: You should never, under any circumstance, attempt to pop or drain a cyst on your own.
+Never Attempt to Pop A Cyst!
+You should never, under any circumstance, attempt to pop or drain a cyst on your own.
+It won't work and will very likely lead to increased scarring.
 Always see a dermatologist for this.

-- True cysts (rare): A "true" cyst is similar to other cysts in the body, as it has a lining and contains no pus.
-These cysts are filled with skin cells, skin oil, hair, and some liquid.
-True acne cysts are rare and may form when an acne lesion is healing.
+- True cysts (rare - without pus): A "true" cyst is similar to other cysts in the body, as it has a lining and contains no pus.
+These cysts are filled with fluid, skin cells, skin oil, and hair.

-- Pseudocysts (much more common): A pseudocyst, or "fake" cyst, differs from other cysts in the body because it has no lining and is filled with pus.
-Acne cysts are most always pseudocysts, which develop from acne nodules--large, red, swollen acne lesions that do not contain pus.
-Pseudocysts form when acne nodules fill with pus, so an acne cyst is essentially a pus-filled acne nodule.
-They are not the same as cysts found elsewhere in the body, such as in the lungs or liver.1-3
+- Pseudocysts (with pus): A pseudocyst, or "fake" cyst, differs from other cysts in the body because it has no lining and is filled with pus.
+Acne cysts are most always pseudocysts, which develop from acne nodules--red, swollen, fibrous acne lesions that do not contain liquid or pus.
+Pseudocysts form when acne nodules fill with pus, so an acne cyst is essentially a pus-filled acne nodule.1-3

 Characteristics of Acne Cysts